-If you do get a pen name, don’t overdo it.
+Tip: If you do get a pen name, don’t overdo it.
 Signing off as Schtolteheim Reinbach III will get old soon, trust me.

-Building Your Freelance Writer Website
+How To Build Your Freelance Writer Website

 Whatever technology you choose to use, pick one of the default free themes, and put up a nice header image related to writing.
 It could be your writing desk, could be a picture of you scribbling in a notebook, could just be a random writing-related stock photo if you don’t have the mental bandwidth available to make something custom.
 I’ve used a notebook and a coffee mug for years.

 You only need three pages to begin with: “About Me,” “Portfolio,” and “Contact.”
 Portfolio should have links to previous works accompanied by a brief description of what the piece is about.
 If you want to go for broke, add a “Blog” page there and write whatever you fancy there, 1-2 times per week.
 Don’t add a blog page if it’s going to become tumbleweed town.